Mausoleoo/Attention-Recurrent-Residual-UNet-for-Brain-MR-Image-Segmentation/README.md

 --------------------------------------------------------------------------------------------------------------------------------

 # Dataset

-The dataset used for this project comes from:

-* Mateusz Buda, Ashirbani Saha, Maciej A. Mazurowski: "Association of genomic subtypes of lower-grade gliomas with shape features automatically extracted by a deep learning algorithm."
-Computers in Biology and Medicine, 2019.

-* Maciej A. Mazurowski et al.: "Radiogenomics of lower-grade glioma: algorithmically-assessed tumor shape is associated with tumor genomic subtypes and patient outcomes in a multi-institutional study with The Cancer Genome Atlas data."
-Journal of Neuro-Oncology, 2017.

 This dataset includes brain MR images and manual FLAIR abnormality segmentation masks.
 The images correspond to 110 patients in the The Cancer Genome Atlas (TCGA) lower-grade glioma collection.

 link: https://www.kaggle.com/datasets/mateuszbuda/lgg-mri-segmentation